10 Mother’s Day DIY Gift Ideas That Double as Adorable Crafts

 Immortalize a favorite quote, lyric, or memory in your own handwriting for a deeply personal gift.
 Whether framed or mounted on a board, this artwork becomes a daily reminder of your bond.

 Making Process: Use quality art paper, write your quote using calligraphy pens or paintbrushes, and decorate with watercolors, pressed flowers, or metallic ink.
 Frame the finished piece in a style that suits her decor.
+Don’t worry about perfect handwriting – the imperfections are what make it personal rather than something she could buy at HomeGoods.

 Price: $8-$12 including the frame